 Looking for a fun way to use up some butternut squash puree?
-These Perfect Butternut Squash Muffins are a great use for it and are delicious for breakfast, snack, or with some chili!
+These Perfect Butternut Squash Muffins are a great use for butternut squash puree and are delicious for breakfast, snack, or with some chili!

-Pumpkin always gets the limelight this time of year when it comes to baked goods, but what about butternut squash?
+Pumpkin always gets the limelight this time of year when it comes to baked goods (who doesn't love Pumpkin Coffee Cake?!), but what about butternut squash?
 Did you know that you can cook butternut squash, puree it, and use the puree in baked goods, too?
 You can!
 It's healthy and delicious.

 These butternut squash muffins ended up being a huge hit with my family.
 Let's talk about them!

-Enjoy.
-We loved eating these butternut squash muffins slathered in butter, but they would also be great topped with nut butter, apple butter, or just plain!
-These were a great breakfast for myself and the boys, along with a healthy and fun snack.
+These were a great breakfast for myself and the kids, along with a healthy and fun snack.

 Storage.
-Store these muffins in an airtight container for 4-5 days.
+Store these butternut squash muffins in an airtight container for 4-5 days.
 They will last longer in the refrigerator.

 Serving suggestions.
 These muffins are delicious for breakfast with some eggs and bacon.
 They also go really well with my favorite Beef Chili or Turkey Chili!